-Questions - All 21.
-Who do you believe is best placed to monitor compliance with de-sexing? ☐ Local Governments ☐ Other - please specify: Please provide reasons for your preference: Questions - Local Governments 22.
-What costs do you currently incur in registering a dog?
+Questions - All

+21. Who do you believe is best placed to monitor compliance with de-sexing? □ Local Governments □ Other - please specify:

+Please provide reasons for your preference: They enforce Dog Act which will cover mandatory sterilisation legislation.

+Questions - Local Governments

+22. What costs do you currently incur in registering a dog?
 Please provide as much detail as possible.
-Item Cost \$ Item Cost \$ Item Cost \$ Item Cost \$ 23.
-What additional costs would you incur if you also checked a sterilisation certificate or exemption certificate at the time of registration?
-Item Cost \$ Item Cost \$ Item Cost \$ 24.
-What other costs would mandatory de-sexing impose on a local government?
-Item Cost \$ Item Cost \$
+Item Cost \$ Item Cost \$ Item Cost \$

+23. What additional costs would you incur if you also checked a sterilisation

+certificate or exemption certificate at the time of registration?
 Item Cost \$

-gained by your local government with mandatory deas much detail as possible.

 Item Cost \$

 Item Cost \$

+24. What other costs would mandatory de-sexing impose on a local government?

 Item Cost \$

+Item Cost \$

+Item Cost \$

-26. At what level would the government to recover For de-sexed dogs? \$For non-de-sexed dogs
+25. What benefits would be gained by your local government with mandatory de- sexing?
+Please provide e as much detail as possible.
+Item Cost \$ Item Cost \$ Item Cost \$ 26.
+At what level would the government to recover For de-sexed dogs? \$For non-de-sexed dogs costs? ed to be set for your local